Posted by Bulk Nutrients in Plant Based

 Nothing pairs better with a burger or fish than a side of chips.
 But chips are typically deep-fried and not good for you.

 You can easily whip up your own potato or sweet potato chips and have control over how much oil used (spray is a good option to keep the fats lower).
 I also love crumbing some avocado, zucchini and carrot for some tasty and nutritious chip alternatives.
 Pile up with homemade cabbage slaw, avocado, corn and tomato salsa.

 To crumb, dip your veggies into some flour, then into a whisked egg and then into your crumb mix (breadcrumbs and spices).
 If making your own breadcrumbs just be sure to use stale bread.
 Voila, tasty chips!

-A go to option for gatherings are often dips paired with crackers.
-The trouble with these is the setting often makes for over consumption in a grazing manner.
+A go-to option for gatherings is often dips paired with crackers.
+The trouble with these is the setting often makes for overconsumption in a grazing manner.
 Vegetable sticks like carrot and celery are great options over crackers and mean a few extras won’t break all the good work.

-Dip choices is also worth consideration as many can be full of creams and nuts which are both calorie dense.
-Opt for those based with vegetables.
+Dip choices are also worth consideration as many can be full of creams and nuts which are both calorie-dense.
+Opt for those based on vegetables.
 We love homemade hummus, beetroot dip, sweet potato carrot and pine nuts, spinach and ricotta.
-Use a greek yogurt or ricotta for a creamy base and a simple at home blender should do the trick.
+Use a greek yogurt or ricotta for a creamy base and a simple at-home blender should do the trick.

 Vegetables are packed with goodness from fibre, vitamins and minerals and offer benefits such as maintaining fullness and promoting immunity and recovery.
 You’ll reap the benefits of just adding a few more veggies to your diet, and by making them exciting and tasty it’s likely you won’t even notice they are there.